Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully

 \subsection{Stellar mass function}

 In the isolated low-metallicity dwarf galaxies the range of SFRs from \mbox{$10^{-6}$ \mdot{} yr$^{-1}$} to $10^{-3}$ \mdot{} yr$^{-1}$ results in up to 1000 \mdot{} of new stellar mass to be sampled per Myr in the entire galaxy.
 Meanwhile, the dynamical time scale of the star-forming gas at densities beyond $n_\mathrm{H}\sim10^{3}$ cm$^{-3}$ is typically less than a Myr as shown in Fig. \ref{fig:tdyn}.
-Therefore, the accumulated mass reservoir in the regions where the IMF sampling is performed never actually allows stellar masses beyond $\sim100$--200 \mdot.
+Therefore, the accumulated mass reservoir in the regions with a search radius of 1 pc where the IMF sampling is performed never actually allows stellar masses beyond $\sim100$--200 \mdot.
 In addition, there is in total $2\times 10^5$ \mdot{} and \mbox{$2.4\times 10^4$ \mdot{}} of stars in the compact and the extended dwarf galaxies after 500 Myr of star formation, respectively.
 The sample size of stellar masses in the extended dwarf is smaller, therefore it is also statistically less likely that stellar masses in the steep high-mass end get sampled even if they might be rejected by the sampling routine.
 After 500 Myr of isolated evolution, the highest initial stellar mass was 146 \mdot{} in the compact dwarf, and 40.7 \mdot{} in the extended dwarf.